BenniN/CourseworkSEM/use-cases/use-case-3.md

-# USE CASE 3:  Produce a report on all of the capital cities.
+# USE CASE 3:  Produce a report on all of the capital cities

 ## CHARACTERISTIC INFORMATION